-authorityKeyIdentifier (OID: 2.5.29.35) This extension is present and is marked non-critical.
-It contains the identifier defined in the subjectKeyIdentifier extension of the issuer CA Certificate. subjectKeyIdentifier (OID: 2.5.29.14) This extension is present and is marked non-critical.
+authorityKeyldentifier (OID: 2.5.29.35) This extension is present and is marked non-critical.
+It contains the identifier defined in the subjectKeyIdentifier extension of the issuer CA Certificate. subjectKeyldentifier (OID: 2.5.29.14) This extension is present and is marked non-critical.
 It contains the SHA-256 hash of the subjectPublicKey. keyUsage (OID: 2.5.29.15) This extension is present and marked critical.
 Bit positions for digitalSignature are set. extKeyUsage (OID: 2.5.29.37) This extension is present and marked non-critical.
-It includes the values id-kp-codeSigning. certificatePolicies (OID: 2.5.29.32) This extension is present and marked non-critical.
-It includes at least one policyldentifier, a cPSuri, and a User Notice. basicConstraints (OID: 2.5.29.19) This extension is present and marked critical.
-The cA flag value is set to true.
-The pathLenConstraint field is optional. authorityInfoAccess (OID: 1.3.6.1.5.5.7.1.1) This extension is present and marked non-critical.
+It includes the values id-kp-codeSigning. certificatePolicies (OID: 2.5.29.32) basicConstraints (OID: 2.5.29.19) authorityInfoAccess (OID: 1.3.6.1.5.5.7.1.1) This extension is present and marked non-critical.